kauri-io/Content/ZeppelinOS/Deploy and Upgrade.md

 `$ cd first-project`

-Now we're going to create our project.json file to store the relevant data for the project.
-You will be prompted with properties to fill in; you can fill them out if you wish or just press enter to leave them as the default.
+Now we're going to create our **project.json** file to store the relevant data for the project.
+You will be prompted with properties to fill in; you can fill them in if you wish or press enter to leave them as the default.

 `$ npm init`